ForeignOx/notes/Physics/Component 3/Magnetic Fields/Magnetic Fields on Moving Charges.md

-Since a [[Electric Current|current]] in a metal wire is made up of moving free electrons, it seems likely that the [[motor effect]] force on a current-carrying wire is simply equal to the sum of forces acting on the individual moving electrons.
-If so, we can easily find the magnetic force on an electron with [[drift velocity]] $v$:
+Since a [[Electric Current|current]] in a metal wire is made up of moving free electrons, it seems likely that the [[Motor Effect]] force on a current-carrying wire is simply equal to the sum of forces acting on the individual moving electrons.
+If so, we can easily find the magnetic force on an electron with [[Drift Velocity]] $v$:
 ![[Magnetic Fields on Moving Charges 2024-04-15 18.58.43.excalidraw]] Firstly, we know that if the wire has cross-sectional area $A$ and has $n$ free electrons per unit volume, then the current will be:
 $$